 These will be the maximum forgiveness benefits available to qualifying disadvantaged communities for traditional projects.
-The "or possibly up to" for Emerging Contaminants will be based on the availability of funds (See Emerging Contaminants Priority Funding List table note pertaining to Build America Buy America and SDC WIIN).
+The "or possibly up to" for Public Health and Emerging Contaminants will be based on the availability of funds, with funding crossover considerations for the EC-SDC and SUDC WIIN grant programs.
 Private borrowers and Planning Loans will not qualify for forgiveness assistance.

 Lead Service Line (LSL) Replacement Projects will be addressed differently than all of the above, as services lines are typically owned by the resident of the property, not the PWS.
 As such, should the system not assume responsibility to replace the LSL, the serious financial hardship would be on the residential property owner.
-Therefore, with all systems facing the same choice of whether to relieve that hardship, a straightforward up to 58% forgiveness assistance will be offered to all PWSs.
+Therefore, with all systems facing the same choice of whether to relieve that hardship, a straightforward up to 62% forgiveness assistance will be offered to all PWSs.